 Not to get too technical, but each device on your network is constantly talking with each other via OSI layers 1 – 4.
 That’s how PCs talk with each other, transmit data, and know where each other is.
 The Circle taps into this chatter via arp spoofing, which on the surface is a brilliant decision because it makes setup of the Circle device super easy to setup because it works on every Wi-Fi network in the world because they all use arp-spoofing.
 You see, the Circle hooks into your existing Wi-Fi, and that makes setup incredibly easy.

-The problem is, and Disney knows this, arp spoofing is 75 – 80% accurate at best, and there is nothing Disney or anyone else can do about that.
+The problem is arp spoofing is 75 – 80% accurate at best, and there is nothing Disney or anyone else can do about that.
 They can’t throw millions at the problem and solve it.
 Once again, technology sets the parameters of what will, or will not work.
 Arp spoofing cannot be made to be 100% accurate, period.
 This is why Kibosh does not do it, and believe me we’ve looked at it because it would make life much easier for us.

 You have 10 Internet capable devices in your home: iPad, iPhone, Kindle, laptop, XBOX, etc. You schedule the Internet to shut off at 10.30 PM Mon – Thur on all devices.
 With the Circle, due to arp spoofing limitations, on average three of these devices will intermittently still be able to access the Internet.
 Anyone who works in IT knows that intermittent are the hardest problems to detect, and solve.

-Plus, arp spoofing is easily bypassed once you know what’s going on, and a simple Google search will show you, or anyone else, exactly how to bypass (actually, trick) arp spoofing.
+Furthermore, arp spoofing is easily bypassed once you know what’s going on, and a simple Google search will show you, or anyone else, exactly how to bypass (actually, trick) arp spoofing – and it muddles the Internet routing so you’ll need to reboot the device every day or so.

 Two, personally I would never trust Disney to protect my family from anything, much less one of the most destructive forces on the planet, Internet Pornography.

-In summary, the foundation of the Disney Circle product was built on sand (arp spoofing), and as far as I’m concerned that’s the end of the conversation.
-No way could I recommend the product.
+In summary, the foundation of the Disney Circle was built on sand and is a rushed to market, design by committee product exploiting a market sector still wide open.
+As far as I’m concerned that’s the end of the conversation – no way could I recommend the product, although it looks pretty.